Be Extraordinary, Join Our Team! $10,000 Sign-on Bonus

-GENERAL SUMMARY: The clinical nurse, under the ANA scope of practice utilizes the framework of the nursing process to provide professional nursing care by incorporating patient-family centered care principles.
-The Clinical Nurse provides quality patient care under the direction of the Nurse Leader according to Beaumont policies and procedures.
+The Registered Nurse, under the ANA scope of practice, utilizes the framework of the nursing process to provide professional nursing care by incorporating patient-family centered care principles.
+The Registered Nurse provides quality patient care under the direction of the Nurse Leader according to Beaumont policies and procedures.
+BENEFITS:

 Specialty Certification highly recommended after 2 years in specialty.